digidem/comapeo-core/lib/authstore/README.md

 ### Project creator

-As the root of the tree of relationships between devices, the public key of the `AuthStore` keyPair of the project creator is also the public key of the project.
+As the root of the tree of relationships between devices, the public key of the `Authstore` keyPair of the project creator is also the public key of the project.
 A project creator can't be removed from a project, however a group of coordinators could decide to fork a project with a new project creator and retain the data from the existing project.

 ### Capability data models

 Each type of capability is a `DataType`, each with its own schema, validation, and indexing.
-The data types are stored in a `DataStore` instance internal to the `AuthStore` class.
+The data types are stored in a `Datastore` instance internal to the `Authstore` class.

 See the available data schemas in [authtypes.js](authtypes.js).

 ### Syncing data

-When syncing a project the `AuthStore` hypercores are synced first.
+When syncing a project the `Authstore` hypercores are synced first.
 Sync then continues with other data after the device has been authorized by verifying its role & capabilities.

 ## Usage